-The RESIDENT LIFE ALCOHOL POLICY IN RESIDENCE HALLS establishes expectations regarding the use, possession, or distribution of alcohol in campus residence halls.
-The Policy clearly states the following:
+The RESIDENT LIFE ALCOHOL POLICY IN RESIDENCE HALLS and RESIDENT LIFE DRUG POLICY establish expectations regarding the use, possession, or distribution of alcohol, illegal drugs, or controlled substances in campus residence halls.
+The policies clearly state the following:

-- Possession/use of alcohol by minors is prohibited. - Kegs and other common sources of alcohol are prohibited. - Parties involving alcohol are prohibited. - Sale of alcohol is prohibited. - Possession of alcohol in common areas is prohibited for all.
+- Possession/use of alcohol by minors is prohibited. - Kegs and other common sources of alcohol are prohibited. - Parties involving alcohol are prohibited. - Sale of alcohol is prohibited. - Possession of alcohol in common areas is prohibited for all. - Possession/use of any illegal drug is prohibited. - Sale, distribution or provision of any illegal drug is prohibited. - Drug paraphernalia is prohibited.